-- 4. As drafted, this bill creates significant limitations for voluntary or consent annexations.
-Chapter 43 in Local Government Code restricts annexation to the area contained within a city's ETJ.
+5. As drafted, this bill creates significant limitations for voluntary or consent annexations.
+Chapter 43 in Local Government Code restricts annexation to areas contained within a city's ETJ.
 If the ETJ is lessened to the extent proposed in HB 1279, then future voluntary annexations could be severely impacted.
-Future developments that desire to be within a city could no longer petition for annexation. - 5.
-Released ETJ would also have an impact on counties who will be left to oversee those released areas with their own subdivision regulations, but often with limited resources. - 6.
-Limited oversight can also lead to haphazard development practices, most notably "prairie building" or constructing houses ahead of infrastructure (vertical before horizontal) which presents risks when development projects fail and what is left becomes at best substandard development projects or at worst blighted abandoned projects - 7.
-APATX could support amendments that would address the problems now being encountered by cities and counties in the application of Chapter 242 of the TLGC and Government Code Chapter 2007, Governmental Action Affecting Private Property Rights, which allows only one set of standards to be applied uniformly to properties both inside and outside of a city.
+Future developments that desire to be within a city could no longer petition for annexation.

+6. APATX could support amendments that would address the problems now being encountered by cities and counties in the application of Chapter 242 of the TLGC and Government Code Chapter 2007, Governmental Action Affecting Private Property Rights, which allows only one set of standards to be applied uniformly to properties both inside and outside of a city.
 An amendment that would allow for a compromise set of subdivision regulations in the ETJ allowing for a more rural set of standards agreed to by the city and county would benefit cities, counties, developers, and landowners and reduce the ETJ impacts of current statutes.